Exercise normal precautions in Uruguay.

 See the Department of State’s Fact Sheet on Uruguay for information on U.S. - Uruguay relations.

-You do not need a visa for a visit of less than 90 days if you are traveling on a regular passport.
+You do not need a visa for a visit of less than 90 days if you are traveling on a tourist passport.
 You must have a valid visa if you are traveling on a diplomatic or official passport.
-Visit the Embassy of Uruguay website for current visa information.
+Visit the Embassy of Uruguay website for the most current visa information.

 There is an airport tax “boarding fee” for departure.
-This fee is usually part of the airfare – contact your travel agency or airline to confirm.
-You may pay the fee in U.S. dollars or in Uruguayan pesos at the airport.
+This fee is part of the airfare for international travel – contact your travel agency or airline to confirm.
+This fee is not included in airfare if you are transiting Uruguay for another country.
+You may pay the fee, $44.00, at the airport with an international credit card or in U.S. dollars.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to, or foreign residents of, Uruguay.